- DFRDB Book [PDF 2 MB]

-Your primary retirement benefit in DFRDB is a combination of retirement pay (a CPI-indexed pension) and a lump sum payment, known as a commutation.
+Your primary retirement benefit in DFRDB is a combination of retirement pay (an indexed pension) and a lump sum payment, known as a commutation.
 DFRDB members are also entitled to a productivity benefit.

 Your annual rate of pay and length of service are the key factors in determining your final DFRDB benefit.
 If you retire from the Australian Defence Force (ADF) on non-medical grounds, you receive retirement pay (a pension) based on a percentage of your annual pay for DFRDB retirement purposes if you have 20 years or more effective service (or 15 years or more service and reached compulsory retirement age for your rank).